wombleton/gitlaw-nz/acts/O/Ozone Layer Protection Act 1996.md

     *   (da) prescribing the particulars of permits and exemptions to be shown in the Ozone Layer Protection Register:

-    *   (e) prescribing offences in respect of the contravention of or non-compliance with any provision of any regulations made under this Act, and prescribing fines, not exceeding $5,000, that may, on summary conviction, be imposed in respect of any such offence:
+    *   (e) prescribing offences in respect of the contravention of or non-compliance with any provision of any regulations made under this Act, and prescribing fines, not exceeding $5,000, that may, on conviction, be imposed in respect of any such offence:

     *   (f) providing for such other matters as are contemplated by or are necessary for giving full effect to this Act and its due administration.